tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 .. image:: portfolio-construction-strategy.svg

-State is a :term:`JSON-serialisable <JSON>` hierarchy of all strategy persistent of objects.
+State is a :term:`JSON-serialisable <JSON>` hierarchy of all persistent strategy objects.

-The overview of a state management:
+The overview of state management:

 .. image:: state.svg